K4rlosReyes/ai-assistant/README.md

 # AI Assistant Chat Application

-This project is an AI assistant chat application built using FastAPI + LLamaIndex + Postgre.
+This project is an AI assistant chat application built using FastAPI + LLamaIndex + ChromaDB.
 The AI assistant is capable of responding to user queries and performing various tasks such as providing information and answering questions.

 ## Installation